rdiez/Tools/OpenVPN/README.txt

 - Ubuntu 18.04 with its bundled OpenVPN version 2.4.4
 - Ubuntu 20.04 with its bundled OpenVPN version 2.4.7

-However, most information is generic and applies to other Linux distributions.
+However, most information is generic and applies to other Linux distributions too.

 There are many OpenVPN guides on the Internet, but I could not find anything that really helped me.
 So I wrote yet another guide.